Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 Meet Ed Palermo

-I’ve dedicated over 31 years to criminal defense in Suffolk County, representing more than 2,000 Long Island residents facing charges ranging from misdemeanors to serious felonies.
-My practice focuses exclusively on high-stakes criminal defense and DWI cases in Suffolk County courts, Nassau County courts, and throughout Long Island.
+I have dedicated over 31 years to criminal defense, representing more than 2,000 Long Island residents facing charges ranging from misdemeanors to serious felonies.
+My practice focuses exclusively on high-stakes criminal trial defense and DWI defense across Nassau County, Suffolk County, and the East End.

-I appear regularly in Suffolk County Court (Cromarty Complex) in Riverhead defending serious felony indictments, the First District Court at the Cohalan Court Complex in Central Islip handling misdemeanor offenses, and dozens of local village and town justice courts from Amityville and Northport to Southampton and Southold.
-I know the prosecutors, the judges, and the distinct court culture in each jurisdiction, knowledge that comes only from decades of consistent, daily courtroom presence.
+I appear regularly in the Nassau County Court in Mineola defending serious felony indictments, the First District Court in Hempstead handling misdemeanor offenses, the Cohalan Court Complex in Central Islip handling Suffolk County misdemeanors and lower felonies, the Suffolk County Court in Riverhead for serious felony and DWI matters, and local village and town justice courts across the East End from Westhampton through Montauk.
+I know the prosecutors, the judges, and the distinct court culture in each jurisdiction.
+That knowledge comes only from decades of consistent daily courtroom presence.

 My trial experience matters.
-I’ve secured “not guilty” verdicts in complex cases.
-I’ve negotiated favorable, non-custodial outcomes in cases where clients faced state prison time.
-I’ve successfully gotten serious felony charges reduced and even, at times, dismissed when prosecutors were certain they held air-tight cases.
+I have secured not guilty verdicts in complex felony cases including First Degree Assault, First Degree Robbery, Second Degree Burglary charged as a persistent violent felony offender, First Degree Rape, felony sexual assault, and DWI accidents.
+I have negotiated favorable, non-custodial outcomes in cases where clients faced state prison time.
+I have successfully gotten serious felony charges reduced and dismissed when prosecutors were certain they held airtight cases.

-But what I’m most proud of is how my clients feel after our first conversation.
-That initial crushing wave of panic transforms into absolute confidence once they realize they have an experienced advocate who knows exactly how to dismantle the Suffolk County District Attorney’s case.
+But what I am most proud of is how my clients feel after our first conversation.
+That initial crushing wave of panic transforms into absolute confidence once they realize they have an experienced advocate who knows exactly how to dismantle the District Attorney’s case.

 Testimonials